Skip to content

 • Type: File path

-• Impact: Certificate authority for validating client certs
+• Impact: Certificate authority for verifying peers (inter-broker mTLS) and client certificates

 • When to change: Match your organization's CA